 You don't need a specialized tripod just for still lifes, but you might find that the tripod you choose has a few specialized functions.
 For example, some models with extension arms allow you to put the camera directly over the subject for overhead shots.
 Overhead shots are a great way to add a unique and new perspective to your still life photos.

-Here is our article on how to set up your own photography studio, which will then give you complete control of your photography work process.
+You can also consider shooting on your own photography studio, which will then give you complete control of your photography work process.

 In other forms of photography, you get to choose some of the elements you want to control.
 For example, a landscape photographer gets to choose where they go and at what time of day.
 But still lifes are very different in that you can dream up any photo you want and make it happen.
 You can be as creative as you like in terms of location, lighting, effects, and post-production techniques.
 Once you have picked a subject, you can start piecing together the parts of your masterpiece.

 The first big choice you get to make after you've picked your subject is your background.
 Since still life photos are often of a small area, the background can be anything you like.
 The small space allows you the option to create something quickly and easily, be it from scratch or something else repurposed.
 Wood pieces, wallpaper, linens, painted canvas, and drop cloths all make great backgrounds.
 You can use things that are already there, like a rustic wood table or a painted wall, or you can create them from scratch.

 Whether or not you are making your background from scratch, try to use neutral colors.
 Remember, the background should be in the back of the image, not distracting the subject.
 Colors should coordinate and go well with the overall subject and theme of the photo.
 Whatever it is, it can't be distracting.
 When in doubt, choose a neutral colored background, like an off-white or beige, and add more colorful elements to the image by using props or lighting.